just-harry/tiny-ui-fix-for-ts3/README.md

 The Tiny UI Fix has been designed to make it easy for other mods to integrate with the Tiny UI Fix's UI scaling, so no changes are needed to your mod's build process, nor is an assembly reference required, nor does the load-order of the mods matter.

 To integrate with the UI scaling added by the Tiny UI Fix: define a class named `TinyUIFixForTS3Integration` in a namespace of your mod, and then in that class define a static member named `getUIScale`, the type of the `getUIScale` member should be a delegate-type that takes no parameters and returns a float, make the default value for the `getUIScale` member a delegate that returns `1.0f` (that way, if the Tiny UI Fix isn't present, your UI scale will be usual scale of 1x).

+(The same can be done for the cursor scale, except that the static member in `TinyUIFixForTS3Integration` should be called `getCursorScale` instead of `getUIScale`.)

 To illustrate, your code should look something like: